 Consider Types of Employee Benefits

 However, other employee benefits are not—and these are the types of employee benefits that set companies apart.
-Organizational values are often manifest in the types of employee benefits organizations offer.
+Organizational values are often manifested in the types of employee benefits organizations offer.
 Thus, the employee benefits help to establish an organization's positive reputation as an employer of choice in the marketplace.

 So, isn't it about time to reconsider the employee benefits package that your company offers?
 Following is a long list of the types of employee benefits that are offered across hundreds of U.S. firms.
 The cost of these employee benefits varies, as do employee and employer perceptions about the value the employee benefits deliver.